HichamAl/SQL-injection-ctf/README.md

 2. open up a terminal.

 3. run this command: docker-compose build.
-The docker image is now built you can start up docker and navigate to images or you can follow the next step.
+The docker image is now built you can start up docker and navigate to images and start the ctf from there or you can follow the next step.

 4. docker-compose up. and then navigate to: http://localhost:8000